MatiasBunsterRaby/MatiasBunsterRaby/README.md

 ## Hi there, welcome to my GitHub profile 👋

-I'm Matías, currently pursuing a Master's in Data Science.
+I'm Matías, Civil Engineer & Master's in Data Science.
 I specialize in advanced data analytics, Machine Learning, Deep Learning, and NLP.
 I'm passionate about how technology can help businesses succeed.

 I'm interested in joining a team that shares the same passion.